zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     !["dataflowcreateicon"](./images/dataflowcreateicon.png )

 7. The create dataflow will prompt you for what dataset(s) you wish to work with.
-Type "EMP" into the Search window then select EMPLOYEE_DATA then Add to bring in a dataset containing key information about the remaining employees who still work for our organization.
+Type "EMP" into the Search window then select EMPLOYEE-DATA then Add to bring in a dataset containing key information about the remaining employees who still work for our organization.

     !["eedatatablefromoracledb"](./images/eedatatablefromoracledb.png )

-8. Click the + sign to the right of the EMPLOYEE_DATA node we just added to the dataflow and choose  Apply Model near the bottom of the items presented.
+8. Click the + sign to the right of the EMPLOYEE-DATA node we just added to the dataflow and choose  Apply Model near the bottom of the items presented.

     !["plusiconandapplymodelicon"](./images/plusiconandapplymodelicon.png )

-9. Select ATTRITION_MODEL_SVM which we registerd in step 3 above then click OK.
+9. Select ATTRITION-MODEL-SVM which we registerd in step 3 above then click OK.

     !["attritionmodelsvm"](./images/attritionmodelsvm.png )